-They expressed frustration at the inefficiencies this caused; the difficulty of handling multiple static documents and their proliferation (aka “spreadsheet hell”); the inability to automatically tap into the most recent data; concern for weakened data security and governance; and the loss of a “single source of truth.”
+Organizations express frustration at the inefficiencies this causes; the difficulty of handling and tracking multiple static documents; the inability to automatically tap into the most recent data; concern for weakened data security and governance; the loss of a “single source of truth,” and regulatory risk.

-With a wide variety of flexible formatting and layout options to meet the business modeling needs of all levels of users, Tabulate allows users to blend query results, extend logic, and add new visualizations.
-Static spreadsheets and email attachments are now a thing of the past because all content is dynamically embeddable in a live “Present” dashboard and sharable via report bursting from the “Publish” app.
-Apart from stemming the spreadsheet epidemic, end users no longer have to plow through the spreadsheet to surface the analysis buried inside it!
+Users can hydrate models with live data wherever it resides—such as SAP BW, AWS Redshift, Snowflake, Microsoft Synapse, or Pyramid’s own in-memory engine.
+And this content is dynamically embeddable in a live “Present” dashboard and sharable via report bursting from the “Publish” app.
+Apart from stemming the spreadsheet epidemic, end users no longer need to plow through the spreadsheet to surface the analysis buried inside it!

-Pyramid extends Tabulate to include complex decision modeling and prescriptive analytics with its “Solve” plug-in.
-Solve is an engine that can generate prescriptive and optimization solutions based on user-designed decision models designed through a no-code/low-code paradigm in Tabulate.
-By leveraging the familiar formulaic and business modeling capabilities of Tabulate, users can build such models with complex logic waterfalls, conditions, decision points, and the utilization of the entire suite of spreadsheet formulas.
+Pyramid has extended Tabulate to include sophisticated decision modeling design and prescriptive analytics with its Solve plug-in.
+Solve is a powerful engine for decision modeling that can generate prescriptive and optimization solutions based on user-designed decision models built through a no-code/low-code paradigm in Tabulate.
+By leveraging the familiar formulaic and business modeling capabilities of Tabulate, users can build models with complex logic waterfalls, conditions, decision points, and optimization.

 Schedule your demo today to see what Pyramid can do for you.